-For major displays, particularly those involving category 4 ‘professional’ fireworks or very large number of spectators, a more robust approach is obviously needed.
+For major displays, particularly those involving category 4 ‘professional’ fireworks or a very large number of spectators, a more robust approach is obviously needed.

 - Plan and mark out the areas for spectators, firing fireworks (and a safety zone around it) as well as an area where the fireworks will fall

 - Think about how people will get into and out of the site.
 Keep pedestrian and vehicle routes apart if possible.
-Mark exit routes clearly and ensure they are well lit.
+Mark exit routes clearly and ensures they are well lit.
 Ensure emergency vehicles can get access to the site

 - Appoint enough stewards/marshals.
 Make sure they understand what they are to do on the night and what they should do in the event of an emergency